Skip to main content

 National City Bayfront

-National City Balanced Plan and Projects
+National City Balanced Plan

 Pepper Park Construction Schedule

-- Construction starts in October 2024
+• Construction began in October 2024

-- Phased Construction: closures will be done in phases
+• Phased construction: closures will be done in phases

-- Portions of the park will be closed to the public during construction while other parts will remain open.
+• Portions of the park will be closed to the public during construction while other parts will remain open.

-On September 11, 2024 the Port held a groundbreaking ceremony to mark the start of construction on the Pepper Park Phase 1 Improvements Project.
-This marks the first step toward upgrading and expanding recreational amenities on the National City Bayfront that visitors and residents will cherish for years to come.
 Phase 1 improvements include upgrades and new amenities in the park’s current footprint, including a new splash pad – the first in any Port park along San Diego Bay (conceptual rendering below), a pirate-themed playground, a perched beach, an overlook/terrace, a hillside play area, as well as an additional picnic area, a new entry plaza, and new lighting, landscaping and hardscaping throughout the park.
 De Le Fuente Construction is the project contractor.

 In June 2024, the Board awarded an approximately $6.1 million contract to De La Fuente Construction and authorized an additional $1.2 million for construction administration and contingency, for a total construction cost of up to $7.35 million.
 The Port designated $4.35 million in funding received via the American Rescue Plan Act and the State of California’s Coronavirus Fiscal Recovery Fund, plus another $2 million from the Port’s Balanced Capital Program, and $1.6 million in Other Capital Projects funding.
 Additionally, Austal USA, which is operating a new ship repair facility on the National City Bayfront, contributed $250,000.